zteo-google/trace-context/spec/20-http_header_format.md

 Implementations HAVE TO ignore the `traceparent` when the `trace-id` is invalid.
 For instance, if it contains non-allowed characters.

+[TODO - consider substituting "HAVE TO" with "MUST".]

 ### Parent-id

 Is the ID of this call as known by the caller.
 It is also known as `span-id` as